Matgend/Phylo_Imputation/Imputation/README.md

 `impute_mvMORPH.R`
 This scripts imputes missing continuous values using the mvMORPH package.

-`impute_discrTrait_phytools.R`
+`impute_discrTrait.R`
-This scripts imputes missing states of a single discrete trait using the phytools package.
+This scripts imputes missing states of a single discrete trait using the R package phytools or corHMM.

 `imputationApproaches.R`
 This script contains these imputation approaches: phytools, MICE, missForest, kNN, phylopars